uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/search.md

 ### Discovery Page

 In many data commons or meshes the first place to explore your data will be on a Discovery Page.
 This typically includes public metadata about projects to make it discoverable.
-The Discovery Page can also be used to store publication information, DOI metadata, or FHIR metadata.
+The Discovery Page can also be used to store publication information, DOI metadata, and/or FHIR metadata.

 Users should be able to search based on free text or filter based on tags and can determine whether they have sufficient authorization to access file for a given project.

 ![Animation showing how to navigate around the Discovery page][Discovery Page]